-About Extension Water Resources
+About Water Resources

-You will find expertise and collaborative support for watershed and water basin resources, stormwater education, shoreland education, and sewage treatment education for homeowners, communities, and professionals.
+The University of Minnesota Extension Water Resource team connects community needs and University resources to address Minnesota's critical water resource issues.
+We model effective education to ensure safe and sustainable water resources.
+And we provide expertise and collaborative support for watershed and water basin resources, stormwater education, shoreland education, and sewage treatment education for homeowners, communities, and professionals.

-You can join our efforts to bring scientific solutions to challenges like sustaining biodiversity, meeting energy demands, and fostering effective land use decisions by donating to Extension's environment programs.Donate
+Join our efforts to bring scientific solutions to challenges like sustaining biodiversity, meeting energy demands, and fostering effective land use decisions by donating to Extension's environment programs.Donate